DavidLee528/davidlee528.github.io/_pages/home.md

     <div class="text">
         <h1>Biography</h1>
         <p>
             Tianhao Li is a graduate student at Duke University, where he work with Prof. <a href="https://scholar.google.com/citations?user=J6lv7y8AAAAJ" target="_blank">Fang-Fang Yin</a> and Prof. <a href="https://scholar.google.com/citations?user=oYqSQSkAAAAJ" target="_blank">Zhenyu Yang</a>.
 He is also a visiting researcher at the <a href="https://github.com/SaFoLab-WISC" target="_blank">SaFoLab</a>, University of Wisconsin-Madison, under supervision of Prof. <a href="https://scholar.google.com/citations?user=Juoqtj8AAAAJ" target="_blank">Chaowei Xiao</a>.
 His research aims to <strong>evaluating and enhancing the safety and privacy of generative models and systems</strong>, particularly in real-world applications such as healthcare, science, and the metaverse.
 He received a B.Eng. in Information Security in 2024 from North China University of Technology and worked as a Security Researcher (<a href="https://blog.google/technology/safety-security/googles-ai-red-team-the-ethical-hackers-making-ai-safer/" target="_blank">AI Red Teaming</a>) at <a href="https://nsfocusglobal.com/" target="_blank">NSFOCUS</a> and <a href="https://www.topsecgroup.com/" target="_blank">TOPSEC</a> during his undergraduate studies.
 He also serves as peer reviewers for prestigious journals and conferences, including TIST, TAI, TBE, EAAI, RESS, JBHI, AAAI, IJCAI, ICLR, and ACL, etc..
-In addition, he contribute to the <a href="https://mlcommons.org/" target="_blank">MLCommons</a> AI Risk &amp; Reliability (AIRR) Working Group, and the NVIDIA’s widely recognized open-source project <a href="https://github.com/NVIDIA/garak" target="_blank">NVIDIA/garak</a> (<strong>4.7K+ stars</strong>).
+In addition, he contribute to the <a href="https://mlcommons.org/" target="_blank">MLCommons</a> AI Risk &amp; Reliability (AIRR) Working Group, and the NVIDIA's widely recognized open-source project <a href="https://github.com/NVIDIA/garak" target="_blank">NVIDIA/garak</a> (<strong>4.7K+ stars</strong>).
 In early 2025, he founded Special Interest Group in Modern Interdisciplinary Research (<a href="https://sigmir.org" target="_blank">SIGMIR</a>) under section 501(c)(3), built its core team, and led its early operations and strategic development.
         </p>
     </div>
     <div class="image">